Stop Procrastination Now! Causes, Fixes & Motivational Quotes

 Anxiety can create procrastination.

-Procrastination Can Cause Anxiety
+When Procrastination Triggers Anxiety

-It’s not hard to see that leaving things until the last minute, or until it’s actually too late to do a good job, or too late to get it done at all—can cause fear, stress, and anxiety.
+It’s not hard to see that leaving things until the last minute, or until it’s actually too late to do a good job, or too late to get it done at all — can cause fear, stress, and anxiety.

 And the repercussions of not getting things done that needed to be done can create anxiety.